ProfessionalWiki/SimpleBatchUpload/README.md

 [GitHub](https://github.com/ProfessionalWiki/SimpleBatchUpload/releases/latest)
 and extract it into the `extensions` directory of your MediaWiki installation.)

-Then add the following line to your `LocalSettings.php`:
+Then add the following line to your "LocalSettings.php" file:
 ```php
 wfLoadExtension('SimpleBatchUpload');
 ```